Catalans hold on for win over Toulouse

 Guy Armitage got the visitors on the board before the break but Matt Whitley restored Les Dracs' lead.

-Chan was sent off for a high tackle with just under 30 minutes to play and Matty Russell reduced the arrears but Toulouse could not complete a comeback.
+Chan was sent off for a high tackle with just under 30 minutes to play and Matty Russell reduced the arrears, but Toulouse could not complete a comeback.

-Victory for Steve McNamara's men ended their run of successive defeats and gave them a sixth win from their opening eight games.
+Victory for Steve McNamara's men ended their run of two defeats and gave them a sixth win from their opening eight games.

 They weathered some early pressure from the visiting side, who have now lost seven of their eight Super League games since promotion, before Yaha burst through from his own half and showed great speed to finish in the corner.